microsoft/vscode-tslint/tslint/README.md

 - `tslint.enable` - enable/disable tslint.
 - `tslint.rulesDirectory` - an additional rules directory, for user-created rules.
 - `tslint.configFile` - the configuration file that tslint should use instead of the default `tslint.json`.
+- `tslint.ignoreDefinitionFiles` - control if TypeScript definition files should be ignored.
+- `tslint.exclude` - configure glob patterns of file paths to exclude from linting.

 # Release Notes